abdoemad/Xamarin-Azure-Demo/README.md

 Xamarin.Forms project for learning purpose, still under development.

 ### Build & Try
-You can build the solution and run Android.Xamarin App with those users “userOrders” “emptyUser”
+You can build the solution and run Android.Xamarin App using those users “userOrders” “emptyUser”

 ## Pages
 | Login | Product Catalog | Add to Cart | Cart |